varnish/Varnish-Book/varnish_book.rst

    .. ban expressions

    Ban expressions match against ``req.*`` or ``obj.*`` variables.
-   Think about a ban expression as; "the requested URL starts with /sport", or "the cached object has a Server-header matching lighttpd".
+   Think about a ban expression as; "the requested URL starts with ``/sport``", or "the cached object has a header field with value matching ``lighttpd``".
-   You can add ban expressions in VCL syntax via VCL code, HTTP request method, or CLI.
+   You can add ban expressions in three ways: 1) VCL code, 2) use a customized HTTP request method, or 3) issuing commands in the ``varnishadm`` CLI.

    .. ban-list